younix/ucspi/README.md

 ## socks

 socks is an ucpi socks client.
+It supports socks version 5.

-## sslc
+## tlsc

 **CAUTION: JUST BASIC CERTIFICATE CHECKING IS IMPLEMENTED YET!**

-sslc estableshs an SSL/TLS connection and forwards transparently the traffic from the following programms.
+tlsc estableshs an TLS connection and forwards transparently the traffic from the following programms.

 ### TODO: